Catholic Kids4Kids Contest FAQs

 My family is not Catholic; may we still submit content?

 We do not ask about your Catholic status.
 All submissions will be judged according to the current Marian, virtue, and saint categories.
 However, only content in alignment with the dogmas of Catholicism will be selected for publication.
-In a situation of ambiguity, we may ask for a resubmission or clarification.
+In a situation of ambiguity, we may correct a submission for clarification.
 For instance, a child in innocence may write: "Mary has many children", meaning that we are all her spiritual children as opposed to Mary having a number of physical children.
 Catholics believe in Mary's perpetual virginity.
-So as to not imply that Mary had more biological children in addition to Jesus, which is heretical for us to say, we might ask that they resubmit their text to read: "Mary has many spiritual children", etc. That being said, not all submissions need be "religious".
+So as to not imply that Mary had more biological children in addition to Jesus, which is heretical for us to say.
+Instead, we would change their text to read: "Mary has many spiritual children", etc. That being said, not all submissions need be "religious".
 For instance: a theme about "creation" can include drawings about your child's favorite bird, or a theme about valor can include a fictional tale about dragons.
 As long as the submissions are not opposed to the dogmas of the Catholic faith, they are eligible.

-How come my child keeps submitting but never wins nor is their submission ever incorporated as a runner-up?
+How come my child keeps submitting but is never incorporated in the books?

-Due to the nature of the contest, and the limitation of space, we are unfortunately unable to publish every submission.
+Due to the limitation of space, we are unfortunately unable to publish every submission.
 Please follow these guidelines to improve your child's chances:

 How are the themes chosen?